github/docs/content/development/setup-settings-tips/index.md

 versions: '*'
 ---

-System Setup, OsmAnd Settings, and Use Tips
+System setup, OsmAnd settings, and use tips.

 ### Table of Contents